-The first step is to create a repository backup from the production environment and load it into your SQL or Oracle test environment.
+The first step is to create a repository backup from the production environment and restore it on your SQL or Oracle test environment.

-After you have loaded the repository into your SQL or Oracle test environment you can run our installer and choose "Reuse Pre-existing Repository" > Microsoft SQL Server Or Oracle.
+After you have restored the repository into your SQL or Oracle test environment, you can run the Pyramid installer and choose "Reuse Pre-existing Repository" > Microsoft SQL Server Or Oracle.

 Point Pyramid to your SQL database: